 Each of these repayment plan options offers public service workers a shorter period of loan payments before their student loans are forgiven.
 Under the Public Service Loan Forgiveness (PSLF) Program, college graduates who enter public service jobs full-time (in any position) have their student loans forgiven after ten years of loan payments.

-The PSLF program is underutilized, because many people don’t realize they qualify.
-The range of occupations which qualify as public service positions are quite broad, and includes teachers, nurses, law enforcement and emergency workers, members of the Armed Forces and those who work for a not-for-profit organization with a 501(c)(3) designation.
+The PSLF program is underutilized because many people don’t realize they qualify.
+The range of occupations that qualify as public service positions are quite broad and include teachers, nurses, law enforcement and emergency workers, members of the Armed Forces, and those who work for a not-for-profit organization with a 501(c)(3) designation.
 A full list of eligible public services can be found here.

 If you feel mired under a mound of federal student debt, help yourself let go of some of that stress: look into the repayment options available under the Obama Student Loan Forgiveness Program and see which option will help you get a handle on your student debt.